What are acrylic nails ?

 Polygel is better.
 Acrylic nails are typically done by applying a liquid monomer to the nail and then “bouncing” a thin polymer coating off the top of the monomer to achieve a desired thickness.
 Polygel nails are created in a very similar way, but with one key difference – the use of a catalyst.
 This makes the Polygel product much more stable and less likely to yellow over time.

 So, now you know how long do acrylic nails last.
 If you want your nails to look good for up to two months, then get an acrylic overlay and take care of them well.
 Avoid water and harsh chemicals as much as possible, and use a quality nail polish remover.
-With a bit of TLC, your acrylic nails can last long enough to make it through any special occasion or holiday party!
+With a bit of TLC, your acrylic nails can last long enough to make it through any special occasion or holiday party, and finally, don’t hesitate to contact Q Nails and Spa today for more information or if you need more support!